Accommodations Information

 To receive academic accommodations, students must identify the disability, provide adequate documentation of the disability by a qualified professional, and work with the ADA/504 Coordinator and LAC faculty to develop an appropriate access plan.
 All information provided concerning a disability is confidential and is released only as allowed by law or with consent.

-To evaluate requests, appropriate documentation must be provided directly to ADA/504 Coordinator or the LAC Coordinator on your campus.
-The fastest and most secure way to send your documentation is via fax: 518-891-4236 or email as an attachment to: accommodations@nccc.edu
+In order to evaluate requests, appropriate documentation must be provided directly to ADA/504 Coordinator or the LAC director on your campus.
+The fastest and most secure way to send your documentation is via fax: 518-891-4236 or email to: accommodations@nccc.edu

 Documentation serves as the basis for providing academic adjustments and auxiliary aids and services under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
 The documentation must both identify a physical or mental impairment, which substantially affects a life function, and supply information identifying current functional limitations that require academic adjustments to assure equal access to the college's programs and services.